Sub-Zero-Interactive/szi_windowtint/README.md

 ensure szi_windowtint
 ```

+## Directions to use
+- If you have the job police do /checktint

 # Legal
 ### License
 szi_windowtint - This is a script that allows police to check vehicle window tints.